Dynamicearner/drive-to-telegram-backup/README.md

    - Verify the service account has access to your Google Drive

 2. **"Channel not found" error:**
-   - Check your `CHANNEL_ID` in the `.env.local` file
+   - Check your `CHANNEL_ID` in the `.env` file
-   - Make sure the bot is added to the channel as an admin
+   - Make sure your user account is added to the channel as an admin

 3. **"API credentials invalid" error:**
-   - Verify your `API_ID` and `API_HASH` in the `.env.local` file
+   - Verify your `API_ID` and `API_HASH` in the `.env` file
    - Make sure you're using the correct credentials from my.telegram.org

 4. **"File too large" error:**
-   - The bot automatically handles large files by splitting them
+   - The script automatically handles large files by splitting them
    - If you still get this error, check your `MAX_SIZE` setting

+5. **"Authentication failed" error:**
+   - Make sure you're using your personal Telegram account credentials
+   - Check that your phone number and verification code are entered correctly
+   - Ensure your account has access to the target channel

 ## Contributing